The Painter software provides a fully equipped artist's studio where the majority of my drawing and painting takes place.

 - Drive 1 is dedicated to the operating system and other geekish whatnots.

-- Drive 2 is for data storage: painting files, images, research notes, software program backups, and all the rest.
+- Drive 2 & 3 are both for data storage: painting files, images, research notes, software program backups, and all the rest.

 Although definitely now yesterday's technology, this trusty computer continues to get the job done with nary a complaint.